 Behaviourism was the dominant way of thinking about learning and education for much of the 20th century and remains a strong influence in our education systems today.
 It derived much support from behavioural psychologists who claimed knowledge acquisition or learning was a causal process, just like any other natural phenomenon.

 In behaviourism, the overall purpose of education is to shape desirable behaviour.
-Therefore the desired outcome of learning is a change in form or frequency of observable behaviour - what people say or do.
+Therefore, the desired outcome of learning is a change in the form or frequency of observable behaviour - what people say or do.

 are viewed as blank slates and their behaviour is shaped through conditioning

 and reinforcement.
 Reinforcement

 increases the likelihood that a specific behaviour will occur more frequently in